 About Commissioner Levine Cava

 In the aftermath of Hurricane Andrew, Commissioner Cava was recruited to create a new intake system for child abuse cases with the Department for Children and Families (DCF).
 Her efforts were concentrated on the neighborhoods of County Commission District 8 where she helped restore the lives and homes of those devastated by the storm.
-Due to her success with this special assignment, she was promoted to Manager for Foster Care, Adoptions and Child Welfare Legal Services.
+She served first as consultant then as Manager of the Departments.
+She subsequently moved to Barry University School of Social Work where she taught public policy and co-founded the Academy for Better Communities.

 Daniella Levine Cava